CULTURAL ACTIVITIES OFFERED AT ST HILDA’S

 CHAMBER MUSIC FESTIVAL

-The NZCT Chamber Music Contest is a nationwide competition open to instrumental and vocal students.
-Students form and enter their own groups.
+The NZCT Chamber Music Contest is a nationwide competition held during Term 2 that is open to all instrumental and vocal students.
+Students who have already had lessons on their instrument are encouraged to participate and hone their performance skills in a chamber music setting.

 An activity for both senior and junior girls that helps to improve public speaking, critical thinking and awareness of various issues.
 There are many competitions and events throughout the year to get involved in.